jeffreykegler/old_kollos/notes/misc/strand.md

     or the parse has failed.
     If the parse succeeded or failed,
     we have an inactive strand,
-    we proceed as described in the section titled.
-    "Producing the ASF".
+    and we proceed as described in the section titled "Producing the ASF".

 * We then loop for as long as we can create double-active strands,